ikreymer/webarchiveplayer/README.md

 `webarchiveplayer /path/to/warcfile.warc.gz`

-The player will select that file and skip the open dialog.
-Installtion of wxPython is not required when specifiyng the WARC explicitly.
+The player will select that file and skip the File Open dialog.
+Installtion of wxPython is not required when specifiyng the WARC explicitly via command line.

 The OS X and Windows applications also support specifying the file via command line.